-An illustrated, poetic, theatrical presentation, written and performed by Daniel Reardon.
+An illustrated, Poetic, theatrical meditation celebrating the healing and redemptive powers of art, written and performed by Daniel Reardon.

 4 + 5 Feb 2019 | 7:30pm | Main Space

-The show is based on ‘Fond Pageant’, the author’s book of poems published in 2018 and examines the healing and redemptive powers of art
+The show is based on ‘Fond Pageant’, the author’s book of poems published in 2018.

 The concept for the show was sparked by an unprovoked and inexplicable epileptic seizure suffered by Reardon while attending the opening night of “Ulysses” at the Abbey Theatre in October 2017.